common bamboo

 Key Features

-- Open-clumping growth habit (not a runner)
+- Open-clump growth habit (non-invasive)

 When You’ll See Them